roc-streaming/roc-toolkit/docs/sphinx/api/quick_start.rst

 Besides the fact that roc is written in C++, it provides API in terms of plain old C in sake of portability and simplicity.

 This guide covers building audio transmission into your application.
-It is supposed to show a main concept, so see :doc:`reference` for detailed description of functions and structures if need so.
+It is supposed to show a main concept, so see :doc:`/api/reference` for detailed description of functions and structures if need so.

 Sender
 ======